regebro/how-to-diff-xml/talk.rst

     "faster" which is only so-so.

-    -> And I added a fast-match option, which uses LCS as a first step to find matches quick, and then do the slower algorithms on the unmatched nodes.
+    -> And I added a fast-match option, which uses LCS as a first step to find matches quick, and then do the slower algorithms on the unmatched nodes. -> Also a bit of caching.

 ----